-Six-time World Champion gold medallist Cassie Campbell laced up her first pair of skates at the age of five, and hasn’t looked back since.
+Six-time World Champion gold medalist Cassie Campbell laced up her first pair of skates at the age of five, and hasn’t looked back since.
 She is the only captain in history, male or female, to have led Canada to two Olympic Gold Medals.
 Having brought the sport of women’s hockey onto the world stage, Campbell remains its most passionate, articulate, and gracious ambassador.

 Cassie Campbell remembers how inspiring it was to watch Canadians take the podium at the Olympics, after leading Canada’s women’s hockey team to their unforgettable Gold medal wins at the 2002 and 2006 Winter Olympics.
 Now, she is taking to the speaker’s podium to pass along own her inspiring story, sharing lessons of leadership, teamwork, and determination.